 Recent case: Akhtar & Gaber (No. 2) FamCAFC 28

 An important recent case demonstrated that marriage agreements which do not comply with the Family Law Act’s requirements for a financial agreement are not binding.
-In the case of Akhtar & Gaber (No. 2), the Appeal Division of the Family Court of Australia dismissed the appeal which aimed to oust the jurisdiction of the court to make orders relating to property interests and to uphold the terms of the marriage agreement between the parties, made in another country (or jurisdiction).
+In the case of Akhtar & Gaber (No. 2), the Appeal Division of the Family Court of Australia dismissed an appeal which aimed to uphold the terms of the marriage agreement between the parties made in another country (or jurisdiction).

 The marriage agreement between Akhtar and Gaber was not a recognised BFA as it did not comply with the strict requirements of the Act.
-It was therefore not enforceable and did not oust the jurisdiction of the court for determining proprietary interests.
-This means that even if the marriage agreement was binding in another country, it does not effectively operate as a BFA in Australia.
-The division of property between the parties was therefore to be determined in accordance with s 79 of the Family Law Act.
+It was therefore not enforceable.
+This means that, even if the marriage agreement was binding in another country, it does not effectively operate as a BFA in Australia.
+The division of property between the parties was therefore determined in accordance with s 79 of the Family Law Act.

 Why obtain our legal assistance regarding your Binding Financial Agreement?

 As demonstrated in Akhtar & Gaber (No. 2), it is very important that your BFA meets the requirements set out in the Family Law Act.
-BFAs which are incorrectly drafted may be deemed invalid or set aside, but engaging an experienced solicitor will assist in this process.
+BFAs which are incorrectly drafted may be deemed invalid or set aside.
+Engaging an experienced solicitor will assist in this process.